Interface effects on titanium growth on graphene: Experimental

-Ti was deposited onto the specimen using two different methods.
+Ti was deposited onto the specimen in ultra-high vacuum, using two different methods.
 For early experiments a titanium sublimation pump was first cycled multiple times to ensure removal of possible contaminants from the evaporation material, after which Ti was deposited by placing the specimen under the pump.
 For a more controlled deposition, Ti was in later experiments deposited using electron-beam physical vapour deposition from a Ti rod.
 With a well-defined and better reproducible deposition rate the growth of Ti islands was observed deploying multiple deposition steps with intermediate imaging.
-The graphene was not heated during deposition and the deposition was performed at a base-pressure at or below $10^{-10}$ mbar.
-After deposition, the specimen were transported in the interconnected vacuum system to the Nion UltraSTEM 100 dedicated scanning transmission electron microscopy (STEM) instrument operated here at 60~kV.
+The graphene was not heated during deposition and the deposition was performed at a base pressure of $10^{-10}$ mbar.
+After deposition, the samples were transported in the interconnected vacuum system~\cite{mangler_materials_2022} to the Nion UltraSTEM 100 scanning transmission electron microscopy (STEM) instrument operated here at 60~kV.
 The convergence semiangle was 30~mrad, and images were acquired with medium- and high-angle annular dark-field detectors (MAADF and HAADF, annular ranges of 60--200~mrad and 80--280~mrad, respectively).
 Electron energy-loss spectroscopy (EELS) was carried out in the same microscope using a Gatan PEELS 666 spectrometer fitted with an Andor iXon 897 electron-multiplying charge-coupled device camera~\cite{Susi2017}.
 STEM image simulations were performed using AbTEM ~\cite{Madsen2021}.

-The specimen pre-characterized with Raman spectroscopy were cleaned with the laser as described above, with each free-standing graphene patch (covering a hole of the TEM-grid) having between 10 and 60\% of the surface free of contamination, as established via STEM imaging.
+The samples, pre-characterized with Raman spectroscopy, were cleaned with the laser as described above, with each free-standing graphene patch (covering a hole of the TEM-grid) having between 10 and 60\% of the surface free of contamination, as established via STEM imaging.
 After pre-characterization, Ti was deposited using the sublimation pump.
-All Raman spectroscopy was conducted outside the vacuum system, transferring the specimen in air, but minimizing the air exposure to a maximum of 3~h.
+In contrast to the STEM measurements, Raman spectroscopy was conducted outside the vacuum system, transferring the specimen in air, but minimizing the air exposure to a maximum of 3~h.
 For collecting the spectra, a 532~nm laser with 5~mW of power, 0.5~s exposure time, 30 accumulations and a 600~gr/mm grating were used to measure the Raman response.
 D, G and 2D peaks were fitted with Lorentzian peaks.